Co-Founder and Chief Executive Officer

 An avid outdoorsman and Atlanta Braves fan, Aaron enjoys hunting, fishing, and passing the time out on the water in his airboat with friends and dog Turner.

 PAUL DEL FAVERO

-Paul Del Favero currently serves as one of USST’s Field Supervisors.
+Paul Del Favero currently serves as one of USST’s Operations Managers.
 Paul joined the USST team in 2015 and has a proven record for managing challenging jobs on time and on budget.
 His daily activities include implementing and monitoring jobsite health and safety, overseeing all job-related activities, providing direction to field crew, monitoring and reporting job costs, controlling job scope, and maintaining heavy equipment, fleet and supplies.

 Paul is adept at problem solving and managing multiple tasks concurrently.
 He routinely oversees complex jobs with elevated health and safety components such as confined space entry and jobs requiring supplied air.
 He has helped to develop the USST Health and Safety Program and serves as the company’s subject-matter expert regarding health and safety standards and implementation.
 Paul has also completed more than 80-hours of safety compliance and on-the-job training.

 A passionate reader and owner of two dogs, Toby and Dixie, Paul has dabbled in public speaking and enjoys volunteering his time to local non-profits in the Orlando, Florida area.